Gilbert Deya: Background

-'Miracle Babies' & child trafficking
+'Miracle Babies' and child trafficking

-The Gilbert Deya Ministries claim that Deya's powers allow him to be able to cause infertile women to become pregnant.
-Deya claims that "through the power of prayer and the Lord Jesus" he has helped sterile women give birth.
-In the UK, one woman is claimed to have had three children in less than a year.
+The Gilbert Deya Ministries claimed that Deya's powers allowed him to be able to cause infertile women to become pregnant.
+Deya claimed that "through the power of prayer and the Lord Jesus" he helped sterile women give birth.
+In the UK, one woman was claimed to have had three children in less than a year.
 The women travelled to Kenya in order to "give birth".
+On her return a suspicious GP alerted the local social services department, leading to court proceedings to protect the babies.

 Deya's wife, Eddah (also known as Mary Deya), was arrested during November 2004 in Nairobi and charged with stealing children.
 Ten children, none of whom had any genetic connection to the Deya family, were found at Deya's House.
-Twenty babies have been placed in foster care in Kenya after DNA tests showed they had no connection to their alleged mothers.
+Twenty babies were placed in foster care in Kenya after DNA tests showed they had no connection to their alleged mothers.

 Rose Atieno Kiserem, a former pastor with Deya's ministry was jailed along with Mrs. Deya.
 Upon her release from jail, Kiserem confessed that the 'miracle babies' were "a hoax created by the Deyas and their accomplices to deceive me and other God-fearing people."

-Deya has a warrant out for his arrest in Kenya for the trafficking of babies out of the country.
-The Kenyan police have alleged that the ministry is a baby-snatching ring, and they have petitioned for his extradition from the UK.
-Deya is seeking political asylum from his base in Glasgow.
+Deya had a warrant out for his arrest in Kenya for the trafficking of babies out of the country.
+The Kenyan police alleged that the ministry was a baby-snatching ring, and they petitioned for his extradition from the UK.
+Deya sought political asylum from his base in Glasgow.
 He was arrested by police at Edinburgh Sheriff Court in 2006.

 In November 2004 the High Court in the UK ruled that a 'miracle baby' in London was the victim of child trafficking, and that the supposed miracle displayed was a ruse in order to generate funds from a "deceived congregation".
 Justice Ryder ruled that in order to maintain the illusion of a genuine birth, the child's 'mother' was seriously assaulted "and a live child who had been born to another family was presented to her as her child."
 He also ruled that "[the baby's] birth as described was a falsehood not a miracle."

 On 13 December 2006, Deya was arrested in London by the Metropolitan Police.
 A police spokesman said Gilbert Deya was detained under an arrest warrant issued by Kenyan authorities, who had charged him with child abduction and trafficking.
 He was ordered by a court on 8 November 2007, to be extradited from the UK to Kenya to face five counts of child stealing.